rz501/Macaulay2-Jupyter-Kernel/README.md

-organizing your code into logical blocks (cells), using alternative (non-Emacs) key bindings, using Markdown and TeX inline, storing and sharing your Macaulay2 code and output in a convenient way, and easily exporting to `m2`, `ipynb`, `html`, `pdf` and other file formats.
+organizing your code into logical blocks (cells), using alternative (non-Emacs) key bindings, using Markdown and TeX inline, conveniently storing and sharing your Macaulay2 code and output, and easily exporting to `m2`, `ipynb`, `html`, `pdf` and other file formats.

 The M2JK-specific features and configuration are [documented]() in the form of a Jupyter notebook.